 Motherhood is hard work.
 We’ve all heard this before, and to tell you the truth, that statement is preposterous.
 Motherhood isn’t just hard work; it’s substantially overwhelming work.
 You have to be “on” all the time.
-There are no real days off, even on the rare times that you can have a getaway from your children.
+There are no real days off, even during the rare times you maneuver a getaway from your children.
 You worry.
 You fret.
 You strive to be an even better mother than you were the day before.
 It’s liberating and exhausting.

 Every once in a while, I decide to be the bad mom.